-The fund invests in shares of companies in the environmental technology sector across the globe that are committed to promoting sustainable societies and that have sound financial prospects.
+The fund invests mainly in shares of listed companies across the globe that are committed to promoting sustainable societies and that have sound financial prospects.
 The fund only invests in companies that have been admitted to the investment universe.

-With regards to ${\rm CO_2}$ emissions, the fund aims to select investees that actively contribute to decreasing Greenhouse gas (GHG) emissions in line with the MSCI Implied Temperature Rise (ITR) methodology.
+With regards to CO_2 emissions, the fund aims to select investees that actively contribute to decreasing Greenhouse gas (GHG) emissions in line with the MSCI Implied Temperature Rise (ITR) methodology.